kelmo974/forestry_learning/READ.md

   <h3>Years Until or Since LiDAR Imaging</h3>
   <img src="project_screenshots/years_from_raster.png" width="70%" />
 </p>

 ---

 ## Conclusion

-1. Findings: Eight false positives generated from the model execution.
-Precisions of .97, recall .98, f-1 score 0f .98. sat_ht_ft field identified as most important feature to the model
+1. Findings: 166 false positives generated from the model execution.
+Precisions of .57, recall .87, f-1 score 0f .69. sat_ht_ft field identified as most important feature to the model.

-2. Significance: The false positives no placed into a quasi-audit file provide the forestry team with cause to further investigate those specific areas.
+2. Significance: The false positives list found in the audit file provides the forestry team with cause to further investigate those specific areas.
 It's possible that this list captures hyper localized storms, illegal deforestation, or some unknown pest that toppled trees.

+Edge Cases	The height difference was 38ft (SQL cutoff is 40ft).
+Accept it; the model is just being precise.
+Species Noise	"Loblolly Pine" has a jagged canopy that tricks the laser.
+ETL Bonus Task: Flag this species for special handling.
+Temporal Noise	years_from_raster is high (e.g., 5 years).
+The tree grew or changed naturally over time.

 3. Room for improvement:

 Noticed some common_tree name values with spaces or different joining characters.
 The species reference listed was integrated later in the process and I was sure to format the field names accordingly, but should've reviewed and sychronized the values within as well.

-The model succeeded to a high degree in what it set out to do considering the parameters it was fed.
-It would be interesting to include some other basics such as elevation and slope to see how they affect the predictions.
-A true risk factor feature would be very handy to introduce as opposed to the model inferring and assigning that lightly-weighted variable to the model.
-I'd like to work with spectral signatures someday.
-It stands to reason that the color aspect of satellite images could prove to be extremely useful in such analyses.
-Perhaps 7 years of forest growth is considered too much time.
-Should I have limited the survey history further?
+The model succeeded in what it set out to do considering the parameters it was fed.
+It would be interesting to include other variables such as elevation and slope to see how they affect the prediction.
+A true species susceptibililty feature would be very handy to introduce as opposed to the model inferring and assigning that lightly-weighted variable to the model.
+I'd also like to work with spectral signatures someday as it stands to reason that the color aspect of satellite images could prove to be extremely useful in such analyses.

-* a data dictionary of sorts that simply guides users through the meaning/content of a given table or record would be handy |

-* some thoughts on pre-raster tabular data (2015-2019, sweetspot (2020), and post-raster 2021-2022)
+Being able to rely on domain knowledge regarding expect forest growth rates would help to potentially narrow the time gap between field data and the raster image.
+Perhaps the industry would consider 5 years on either side of the 2020 satellite data to be too long.

+Inclusion of a  data dictionary that defines fields, tables, and units so that various users have reference material for all aspects of this project.

 ---